ddev/ddev/docs/content/users/install/ddev-installation.md

     ## GitHub Codespaces

     ???
-"Codespaces may not work predictably; Gitpod is more reliable" Unfortunately "your mileage may vary" with Codespaces.
-It seems to change without warning, and we haven't been able to adequately keep it supported.
-See [various](https://github.com/ddev/ddev/issues/6102) [issues](https://github.com/ddev/ddev/pull/6101) and [Matthias Andrasch notes](https://my-ddev-lab.mandrasch.eu/tutorials/cloud/codespaces.html).
+"Codespaces may not work predictably; Gitpod is more reliable" Unfortunately "your mileage may vary" with Codespaces. and we haven't been able to adequately keep it supported.
+See [various](https://github.com/ddev/ddev/issues/6102) [issues](https://github.com/ddev/ddev/pull/6101) as well as [postCreateCommand issues](https://github.com/devcontainers/features/issues/977).

     You can use DDEV in remote [GitHub Codespaces](https://github.com/features/codespaces) without having to run Docker locally; you only need a browser and an internet connection.